openebs/website/docs/main/quickstart-guide/deploy-a-test-application.md

 The application developers will launch their application (stateful workloads) that will in turn create Persistent Volume Claims for requesting the Storage or Volumes for their pods.
 The Platform teams can provide templates for the applications with associated PVCs or application developers can select from the list of Storage Classes available for them.

-As an application developer all you have to do is substitute the `StorageClass` in your PVCs with the OpenEBS Storage Classes available in your Kubernetes cluster.
+As an application developer, all you have to do is substitute the `StorageClass` in your PVCs with the OpenEBS Storage Classes available in your Kubernetes cluster.

 **Here are examples of some applications using OpenEBS:**